Cohousing promotes social, economic and environmental sustainability, through the following means:

 - Safety and Security.
 “Safety is in knowing your neighbours – not in walls and barriers.” – Corporal Dan Kelly RCMP.

-- Resident managed development builds homes “at cost”.
-Profit that would normally go to a developer stays in the project in the form of better quality finishing, common areas for shared use, environmentally sensitive design and any other features that the resident group may choose to include.
+- Developments are typically not for profit.
+When the future residents finance the development, the profit that would normally go to a developer stays in the project in the form of better quality finishing, common areas for shared use, environmentally sensitive design and any other features that the resident group may choose to include.

 - Educated purchasers make more sustainable choices.
 The future residents determine the product so there is a natural opportunity to become educated about the cost benefits of choosing certain options.
 Knowledgeable purchasers are more likely to choose a higher capital cost now with future savings, thus choosing better quality and more energy efficient alternatives.